 OVERVIEW: This funder supports nonprofits in the Alabama counties of Mobile, Baldwin, Escambia, Conecuh, Monroe, Clarke, Choctaw, and Washington.
 Funding priorities include capacity building, arts and culture, economic opportunity, and health.

 FUNDING AREAS: Capacity building, arts and culture, economic opportunity, health and wellness

 The service area for this community foundation is Mobile, Baldwin, Escambia, Conecuh, Monroe, Clarke, Choctaw, and Washington Counties.
 Areas of interest are nonprofit capacity building, arts and culture, economic opportunity, health and wellness.
-You can learn about current grantees in each of these categories here.
+Grant seekers can learn about current grantees in each of these categories here.
 Current financial data can be viewed here.

-CFSA also administers various scholarship funds that award money to students in high school, community college, and university, to pay for books, tuition, and fees.
+CFSA also administers various scholarship funds that support students in high school, community college, and university, to pay for books, tuition, and fees.
 This funder received a Gulf Coast Healthy Communities Project Grant from the Louisiana Public Health Institute to develop a web platform for community data in this region.
 CFSA also has a veterans’ initiative, for which it has selected a group of veterans to serve on an advisory committee to review its research report and help develop a strategy to assist veterans and their families in the community.

 The foundation is run by a staff of seven professionals, as well as board officers, board members, and honorary members.
 General questions can be called into the staff at 251-438-5591.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)